 I no longer wear pantyhose because Oprah Winfrey taught me that it was okay to shirk that old-fashioned trend.

 She encouraged me never to order the same thing twice from a restaurant, a philosophy I kept up for several months (...

 Thanks to Arnold Schwarzenegger, the phrase “love child” is splattered across newspapers and blogs around the nation to describe his (surprise!) son, as journalists struggle to find the right word to use to describe the ten-year-old boy.

 America doesn’t have royalty, a fact of which we were all reminded when William and Kate got married in shoes which likely cost more than the White House’s art collection . . . or maybe the White House itself.

 Remembering David Wilkerson

 In New York, I attended an interdenominational church located at 51st and Broadway called Times Square Church, even though the blue awning over the entrance proclaimed “The Church that Love Is Building.”
 I mean, honestly.
 Love?
-In a ...
+In a church?
+It ...

 Why Do I Write About the Military So Much?